-Blooms’ Taxonomy uses the “Knowledge, Attitude, and Skills” structure of learning and evaluation, and is the most widely used method of teaching today.
-It provides a simple, clear, and effective teaching model for the explanation and application of learning objectives, teaching methods, and the measurement of learning outcomes.
+Blooms’ Taxonomy uses the “Knowledge, Attitude, and Skills” structure of learning and evaluation and is the most widely used teaching method today.
+It provides a simple, clear, and effective teaching model for explaining and applying learning objectives, teaching methods, and the measurement of learning outcomes.
 This model serves as a teacher’s checklist to ensure that your teaching is successfully planned to deliver material to students to optimize learning.

-The well-known taxonomy of learning objectives is an attempt (within the behavioral paradigm) to classify forms and levels of learning.
-It identifies three “domains” of learning, each of which is organized as a series of levels or pre-requisites.
+The well-known taxonomy of learning objectives is an attempt (within the behavioral paradigm) to classify forms and learning levels.
+It identifies three “domains” of learning, organized as a series of levels or pre-requisites.
 It is suggested that one cannot adequately address higher levels until those below them have been covered, making it serial in structure.
 As well as providing a basic sequential model for dealing with topics in the curriculum, it also suggests a way of categorizing levels of learning.
-Categorizing would be regarding expected ceiling for a given program or grade level.
+Categorizing would be regarding the expected ceiling for a given program or grade level.

 Bloom’s model is divided into three domains: